Provable security: Controversies

 S. A. Kakvi and E. Kiltz;

 and T. Holenstein, R. Künzler, and S. Tessaro.

-Koblitz and Menezes have written that provable security results for important cryptographic protocols frequently have fallacies in the proofs; are often interpreted in a misleading manner, giving false assurances; typically rely upon strong assumptions that may turn out to be false; are based on unrealistic models of security; and serve to distract researchers' attention from the need for "old-fashioned" (non-mathematical) testing and analysis.
-Their series of papers supporting these claims have been controversial in the community.
+Koblitz and Menezes have written that provable security results for important cryptographic protocols frequently have fallacies in the proofs; are often interpreted in a misleading manner, which gives false assurances; typically rely upon strong assumptions that may turn out to be false; are based on unrealistic models of security; and serve to distract researchers' attention from the need for "old-fashioned" (non-mathematical) testing and analysis.
+Their series of papers supporting those claims have been controversial in the community.
 Among the researchers who have rejected the viewpoint of Koblitz–Menezes is Oded Goldreich, a leading theoretician and author of Foundations of Cryptography.
 He wrote a refutation of their first paper "Another look at 'provable security'" that he titled "On post-modern cryptography".
 Goldreich wrote: "... we point out some of the fundamental philosophical flaws that underlie the said article and some of its misconceptions regarding theoretical research in cryptography in the last quarter of a century."
 In his essay Goldreich argued that the rigorous analysis methodology of provable security is the only one compatible with science, and that Koblitz and Menezes are "reactionary (i.e., they play to the hands of the opponents of progress)".

 In 2007, Koblitz published "The Uneasy Relationship Between Mathematics and Cryptography", which contained some controversial statements about provable security and other topics.
 Researchers Oded Goldreich, Boaz Barak, Jonathan Katz, Hugo Krawczyk, and Avi Wigderson wrote letters responding to Koblitz's article, which were published in the November 2007 and January 2008 issues of the journal.
 Katz, who is coauthor of a highly regarded cryptography textbook, called Koblitz's article "snobbery at its purest"; and Wigderson, who is a permanent member of the Institute for Advanced Study in Princeton, accused Koblitz of "slander".

 Ivan Damgård later wrote a position paper at ICALP 2007 on the technical issues, and it was recommended by Scott Aaronson as a good in-depth analysis.

 Brian Snow, former Technical Director of the Information Assurance Directorate of the U.S. National Security Agency, recommended the Koblitz-Menezes paper "The brave new world of bodacious assumptions in cryptography" to the audience at the RSA Conference 2010 Cryptographers Panel.

 Practice-oriented provable security

 Classical provable security primarily aimed at studying the relationship between asymptotically defined objects.
 Instead, practice-oriented provable security is concerned with concrete objects of cryptographic practice, such as hash functions, block ciphers, and protocols as they are deployed and used.
 Practice oriented provable security uses concrete security to analyse practical constructions with fixed key sizes.
-"Exact security" or "concrete security" is the name given to provable security reductions where one quantifies security by computing precise bounds on computational effort, rather than an asymptotic bound which is guaranteed to hold for "sufficiently large" values of the security parameter.
+"Exact security" or "concrete security" is the name given to provable security reductions in which one quantifies security by computing precise bounds on computational effort, rather than an asymptotic bound that is guaranteed to hold for "sufficiently large" values of the security parameter.